jueves, 13 de septiembre de 2018

 The Dragonewts are one of my favorite non-human races in Glorantha, second to the Aldryami.
 And yes, I like ducks too!

 Up to this point, The Glorantha Sourcebook had not impressed me much.
-But with the following chapter, this was about to change: "Theogony" is one of the best summaries of the main Gloranthan gods and goddesses that have ever been published.
+But with the following chapter, this was about to change: "Theogony" is one of the best summaries of the main Gloranthan gods and goddesses that have ever been published (perhaps even better than the one in Mythology).
 Much more than a list of the main deities, it is structured as the mythical history of Glorantha.
 So it starts with the time before creation, then creation, draconic creation, the Celestial Court, the Great Elementals and their children, and this is when you get the description of the five elemental pantheons.

 These are presented in order of appearance in the world: Darkness, Water, Earth, Fire/Sky and Air.
 Each includes a full-page illustration by Kalin Kadiev that depicts the genealogy of its main deities.
 I love that each of the gods are depicted in this genealogies, because it helps you visualize them and allows you to better understand the relationships and the parentages between them.
 I can see this being used to better show players who their god is in relation to the rest of their divine family.
 The drawback is that these representations do not leave much space for the genealogies to be as complete as possible, so they have been simplified.
 But they're great anyway.
 They are definitely my favorite part of the book.
 I also like very much that they have been influenced by the aesthetics of the Vedic mythology, because it gives them an interesting and exotic consistency.
-I just miss another genealogy of the gods of Chaos, only for the sake of seeing some of them represented with the same pictorial style.
+I just miss another genealogy of the gods of Chaos, only for the sake of seeing some of them represented with the same pictorial style (see the Mythology book for a different, more complete look of these genealogies).

 Another great part of this chapter is the God Learner maps, one for each pantheon.
-Logically, the Darkness one includes a map of the Underworld, the Water pantheon includes a schematic view of the oceans, the Earth is paired with a map of Glorantha during the Green Age, the period of dominance of the Earth powers, and the same is done for the Fire/Sky and Air pantheons, until you get to the gods of Chaos, were you can see a map of the Greater Darkness.
+Logically, the Darkness one includes a map of the Underworld, the Water pantheon includes a schematic view of the oceans, the Earth is paired with a map of Glorantha during the Green Age, the period of dominance of the Earth powers, and the same is done for the Fire/Sky and Air pantheons, until you get to the gods of Chaos, were you can see a map of the Greater Darkness (the mythic maps in Mythology are better detailed).

 The summarized visual genealogy of the Water Deities, one of the awesome pieces by Kalin Kadiev.